higanworks/kitchen-zcloudjp/README.md

-# Kitchen::Zcloudjp A Test Kitchen Driver for ZcloudJP (Based on the joyent SmartDataCenter)
+# Kitchen::Zcloudjp A Test Kitchen Driver for Z Cloud

-A Test Kitchen Driver for Z Cloud(JP).
+A Test Kitchen Driver for Z Cloud(JP) .
+Based on the joyent SmartDataCenter.

 Current_Status => 'developing'